 - To characterize the oncogenic and biochemical properties of S6K1 splicing isoforms and their role in cancer and signaling

-- To study the role of hnRNP A2/B1 in brain cancer (glioblastoma), hepatocellular carcinoma and metastatic breast cancer
+- To study the role of hnRNP A2/B1 in cancer development and progression

 - To identify the splicing changes that occur during ovarian and pancreatic cancer progression and their contribution to the metastatic process

-- To study the role of alternative splicing of the insulin receptor and other splicing changes in pancreatic beta cell survival and diabetes
+- To study the role of alternative splicing in regulating glucose metabolism and diabetes

-- To develop new therapies for Duchene muscular dystrophy
+- Developing new therapies for Duchene muscular dystrophy

 Prof. Rotem Karni, Ph.D.